PDX Planespotting

 For example, don't touch airport perimeter security fences.
 Assume that doing so will at least catch attention, and may be considered a security incident.

 When planespotting in the airport parking structures, assume you're in view of cameras at all times.
 Whether being watched live or on footage reviewed later, make it obvious you are there to see airplanes.
-Don't show interest in parked vehicles, except for your own if you drove there.
+Allow some room from parked vehicles as best you can.
+Don't show interest in them, except for your own if you drove there.

 Getting to PDX